shauninman/MiniUI-Legacy-Miyoo-Mini/README.md

 ## Key features

-- No settings or configuration
 - Simple launcher, simple SD card
+- No launcher settings or configuration
 - Consistent in-emulator menu with quick access to save states, disc changing, and emulator options
-- Automatically sleeps after 30 seconds or press POWER to sleep (and wake)
+- Automatically sleeps after 30 seconds or press POWER to sleep (and later, wake)
 - Automatically powers off while asleep after two minutes or hold POWER for one second
-- Automatically resumes right where you left off if powered off while in-game, manually or while asleep
+- Automatically resumes right where you left off if powered off while in-game
 - Resume from manually created, last used save state by pressing X in the launcher instead of A
 - Streamlined emulator frontend (picoarch + libretro cores)